 Fraud (as well as aiding to fraud) is a serious offense and will always lead to (1) being expelled from the course and (2) being reported to the EEMCS Examination Board.
 As part of an active anti-fraud policy, all code must be submitted as part of the demonstrator, and will be subject to extensive cross-referencing in order to hunt down fraud cases.
-It is NOT allowed to reuse ANY In4073 computer code or report text from anyone else, including code or text produced by one's self during an earlier In4073 course edition (fraud), nor to make In4073 code or text available to any other student attending In4073 (aiding to fraud).
-An obvious exception is the code that has been made available on the In4073 Resource web site.
+It is NOT allowed to reuse ANY computer code or report text from anyone else, nor to make code or text available to any other student attending CS4140 (aiding to fraud).
+An obvious exception is the code that has been made available on the CS4140 Resource web site.
 NOTE: an excuse that one "didn't fully understand the rules and regulations on student fraud and plagiary at the Delft Faculty of EEMCS" will be interpreted as an insult to the intelligence of the course instructor and is NOT acceptable.
 In case of doubt one is advised to first send a query to the course instructor before acting.

 Finally, note that the lab sessions only provide a forum where teams can test their designs using the actual drone hardware.
 However, these sessions are not enough to successfully perform the assignment.
 An important part of the team work has to be performed outside lab hours, involving tasks such as having team meetings, designing the software, preparing the lab experiments, and preparing (sections of) the report.
-In order to enable (limited) experimentation outside lab hours, one flight controller board per team can be made available outside lab hours, once a \in 50 deposit has been made.
+In order to enable (limited) experimentation outside lab hours, one flight controller board per team can be made available outside lab hours, once a $\in 50$ deposit has been made.
 The deposit is reimbursed once the board has been returned and it is established that the board is fully functioning.